The 2025 Montana Legislature

 - Reauthorized Medicaid for more than 90,000 working Montanans.
 This reauthorization is especially important for veterans, low-income workers, and rural communities (and their healthcare clinics).

-I successfully sponsored several pieces of legislation and amendments, including ones that:
+Janet also successfully sponsored several pieces of legislation and amendments, including ones that:

 - Revised public record laws (HB 100) by requiring all public agencies (including all state agencies, the Secretary of State, Attorney General, Auditor, and Office of Public Instruction) to establish a public information request process.
 This bill also revises fees for public information requests.

-I was also able to add several amendments to the state budget, including:
+Janet was also able to add several amendments to the state budget, including:

 - Extending the deadline to spend $3.7 million to reimburse schools for testing and mitigation work for water faucets and fountains under the lead in public school drinking water program (a program at the Montana Department of Environmental Quality);

-- Secured the use of $100,000 for weed control and riparian enhancement of fishing access sites, as well as taking care of fishing access issues due to increased recreation (a program under to Montana Fish, Wildlife & Parks).
+- Securing the use of $100,000 for weed control and riparian enhancement of fishing access sites, as well as taking care of fishing access issues due to increased recreation (a program under to Montana Fish, Wildlife & Parks).

 I look forward to working for you through 2026 and beyond.
 Please feel free to reach out with your concerns and ideas!